a Mother’s Day article

 I leapt over a couch to catch her just before she hit the landing.
 But not long after, she started throwing up from a concussion.
-After several hours and tests and IVs in the hospital, she started to perk up.
+Several hours, tests, and IVs later in the hospital, she started to perk up.

 - like when I forgot to bring birthday treats to school for my twins.
 It was a super-hot day, and the twins were so excited.
 They told their classmates I was bringing popsicles.
 Then their classmates were so excited.
 Fifty-some kids ecstatically waiting.

 Face it.
 Mothering can be hard.

 But there are also those wonderfully sweet moments.

 - When your children—all on their own—paint wooden hearts with sweet sayings about mommies.

 - When they realize you’ve had a rough day at work and text, “I love you, Mom.”